Cornel Wilde: Producer and director

-The Naked Prey

-Wilde produced, directed, and starred in The Naked Prey (1965), in which he played a man stripped naked and chased by hunters from an African tribe affronted by the behavior of other members of his safari party.
+Wilde produced, directed, and starred in The Naked Prey (1965), in which he played a man stripped naked and chased by hunters from an African tribe that was affronted by the behavior of other members of his safari party.
 The original script was largely based on a true historical incident about a trapper named John Colter being pursued by Blackfeet Indians in Wyoming.
 Lower shooting costs, tax breaks, and material and logistical assistance offered by Rhodesia persuaded Wilde and the other producers to shoot the film on location in Rhodesia (now Zimbabwe).
 It is probably his most highly regarded film as director.

-Beach Red

-Wilde followed this with a war movie, Beach Red (1967).
+Wilde followed this with a war movie, Beach Red (1967), shot in the Philippines.
 He announced Namugongo, another movie in Africa, about the White Fathers missionaries in the Kingdom of Buganda, but it was never made.
 He had a supporting role in The Comic (1969), directed by Carl Reiner.

-No Blade of Grass

 He wrote, produced, and directed the science fiction film No Blade of Grass (1970).

-Shark's Treasure

-He returned to film shortly thereafter and wrote, directed, and starred in the exploitation film Sharks' Treasure, a 1975 film intended to capitalize on the "Shark Fever" popular in the mid-1970s in the wake of the success of Peter Benchley's Jaws.
-He acted in The Norseman (1978) and The Fifth Musketeer (1979).
+Later he wrote, directed, and starred in the exploitation film Sharks' Treasure, a 1975 film released during the "Shark Fever" of the mid-1970s in the wake of the success of Peter Benchley's Jaws.

-Television

-Cornel Wilde played himself in the 1955 I Love Lucy episode "The Star Upstairs."
-He also appeared in the 1957 episode of Father Knows Best "An Evening to Remember".
-He appeared as an unethical surgeon in the 1971 Night Gallery episode "Deliveries in the Rear" and portrayed an anthropologist in the 1972 TV movie Gargoyles.
+At the end of the decade, he acted in The Norseman (1978) and The Fifth Musketeer (1979).
+On the small screen, Wilde appeared as an unethical surgeon in the 1971 Night Gallery episode "Deliveries in the Rear", and portrayed an anthropologist in the 1972 TV movie Gargoyles.

 Personal life

-In 1937, he married the actress Patricia Knight.
+In 1937, he married actress Patricia Knight.
 She starred alongside him in Shockproof (1949).
 Their daughter, Wendy, was born on February 22, 1943.
 The family lived at Country House on Deep Canyon Road, Los Angeles.
 They divorced in 1951.

-Five days after his divorce, he married the actress Jean Wallace.
+Five days after his divorce, he married actress Jean Wallace.
 Wilde became stepfather to Wallace's two sons, Pascal and Thomas, from her marriage to Franchot Tone.
 Their son, Cornel Wallace Wilde, was born on December 19, 1967.
 Wilde senior and Wallace starred together in several films including The Big Combo (1955), Lancelot and Guinevere (1963), and Beach Red (1967).
 They divorced in 1981.

+At the time of his death in 1989 he was engaged to Colleen Conte, the widow of actor Richard Conte.
+Richard Conte had starred in Wilde's film The Big Combo.

 A Democrat, Wilde supported the campaign of Adlai Stevenson during the 1952 presidential election.
+He expressed liberal views about race and homosexuality, and was proud of the anti-war message of Beach Red.
+His hobbies included riding, hunting and deep-sea fishing: in the 1960s he appeared on the TV show The American Sportsman shooting an Alaskan grizzly, but may have had a change of heart about bloodsports later in life.